HOW CAN SERVERS AND BARTENDERS HOLD EMPLOYERS ACCOUNTABLE FOR VIOLATING HOSPITALITY LAW?

 In the FLSA, Section 3(m), hospitality law allows for an employer to take what is called a “tip credit.”
 What that means is that an employer has the right to use a credit that makes up for the difference in what they are paying you to meet the federal standards for minimum wage.

-Florida law allows lets employers take a $3.02/hour tip credit.
+Florida law allows lets employers to take a $3.02/hour tip credit.
 This means that employers can pay servers and bartenders at a base rate down to $5.23/hour.

 If your employer is using a tip credit, there are certain things that all employees under that system should be aware of to honor your employee rights to a fair and lawful wage.
 These include: